Getting your Trinity Audio player ready... |

 TTP PRO TIP:

-Even if you are in an underrepresented group, a safe bet would be to aim to at least meet the Kellogg average GMAT score.
+Even if you are in an underrepresented group, a safe bet is to at least meet Kellogg’s average GMAT score.

 Scenario #3: Your GPA is Below Average

-Whether you fall into overrepresented or underrepresented categories, if your GPA is notably lower than the Kellogg average, your best bet is to aim for a GMAT score that approaches the top end of the Kellogg GMAT range.
+No matter what your stats are in other admissions factors, if your GPA is notably lower than the Kellogg average, your best bet is to aim for a GMAT score near the top end of the Kellogg GMAT range.
 How close to the top you should aim will depend on how far below the average your GPA is and what the other strengths and weaknesses in your profile are.
-Regardless, the GMAT can be a powerful tool for reassuring admissions that you have what it takes to succeed in the MBA program despite a lackluster GPA.
+Regardless, the GMAT can reassure admissions that you have what it takes to succeed in the MBA program.

-In fact, if any area of your profile is lacking, the GMAT is a great way to help “balance the scales.”
+In fact, if any area of your profile is lacking, the GMAT can help “balance the scales.”
 Perhaps your recommendations aren’t quite what you hoped they’d be, or your work experience is limited.
 The GMAT is a great opportunity — and one of the few — to make up for those weaknesses.
-Let’s face it, you can’t travel back in time to beef up your resume.
+Let’s face it, you can’t travel back in time to beef up your resume or improve your GPA.
 Your GMAT score is something you have control over right now.
 Make it count.

 TTP PRO TIP:

-If your GPA or work experience is notably below the Kellogg averages, a wise strategy is to aim for a GMAT score that approaches the top end of the Kellogg GMAT range.
+If your GPA or other admissions factor is notably below the Kellogg average, aim for a GMAT score near the top end of the Kellogg GMAT range.

 Does Kellogg Business School Require GMAT Scores?

 To be considered for admittance to Kellogg’s full-time MBA program, you must submit either a GMAT or GRE score.
-Kellogg states that it does not prefer one test over the other, so the choice is yours about whether to take the GMAT or GRE.
+Kellogg states that it does not prefer one test over the other.
+So, the choice is yours about whether to take the GMAT or the GRE.

 If you’re unsure about which test to take, your best bet is to take an official, full-length practice test of each kind.
 Based on your performance on those initial practice tests, you should be able to determine which test you have the best chance of scoring highest on.

-Keep in mind that regardless of which test you ultimately take, Kellogg sets the bar pretty high: the median GRE scores for Kellogg’s class of 2023 are Q165/V162.
-Thus, most students need to put some serious time and effort into their test prep in order to reach their score goals.
+Keep in mind that regardless of which test you ultimately take, Kellogg sets the bar pretty high.
+For the class of 2026, Kellogg’s median GRE scores are Q163/V162.
+Thus, most students need to put some serious time and effort into their test prep to reach their score goals.
 In other words, there is no “easy way out.”
 So, if you’re wondering whether you can avoid the long, hard road of GMAT prep by simply switching to the GRE, trust me when I say that GRE prep can be just as intense!

 KEY FACT:

-To be considered for admittance to Kellogg’s full-time MBA program, you must submit either a GMAT or GRE score.
+To be considered for admission to Kellogg’s full-time MBA program, you must submit either a GMAT or GRE score.

 In Conclusion